 Strategy 3 – Try Exercise Snacks

-If you struggle to fit in a workout, consider “exercise snacks”—short bursts of movement throughout the day.
+If you struggle to fit in a workout, consider incorporating “exercise snacks“- short bursts of movement throughout the day.
 Try doing a plank during TV commercials, stretching between work tasks, or a few push-ups while waiting for dinner to cook.
-These small moments add up over time and make movement feel like second nature.

 Strategy 4 – Make Sitting More Active